Electrical and Computer Engineering

-Prerequisites: ECE 321.
+Prerequisite: ECE 321.
 An introduction to digital communications systems and modulation and techniques, along with simulation experiments of communications systems and techniques in Matlab/Simulink.
 Description of AM and FM modulations, sampling and digitalization of signals, baseband and carrier-modulated digital transmission, signal detection in noise, inter-symbol interference and equalization, channel capacity, data compression techniques, error detection and correction methods.

 ECE 482.
 Communications Systems Elective.
 3 credits, 3 contact hours (3;0;0).

-Prerequisites: ECE 481.
+Prerequisite: ECE 481.
 A continuation of the study of communications systems with selected topics from different areas of communications theory such as sampled-data communications, information theory and noise.

 ECE 489.
 Communications Systems Laboratory.
 2 credits, 4 contact hours (0;4;0).